Why collective behaviours self-organise to criticality: A primer on information-theoretic and thermodynamic utility measures: Abstract

 \section{Abstract}

 Collective behaviours are frequently observed to self-organise to criticality.
-Existing proposals to explain these phenomena, such as Self-organised Criticality (SOC), are fragmented across disciplines and only partially answer the question.
-This paper investigates the underlying, \textit{intrinsic}, utilities that may explain self-organisation of collective behaviours near criticality.
-We focus on information-driven approaches such as predictive information, empowerment, and active inference, as well as thermodynamic efficiency, which incorporates both information-theoretic and thermodynamic quantities.
+Existing proposals to explain these phenomena are fragmented across disciplines and only partially answer the question.
+This primer compares the underlying, \textit{intrinsic}, utilities that may explain the self-organisation of collective behaviours near criticality.
+We focus on information-driven approaches (predictive information, empowerment, and active inference), as well as an approach incorporating both information theory and thermodynamics (thermodynamic efficiency).
 By interpreting the Ising model as a perception-action loop, we compare how different intrinsic utilities shape collective behaviour and analyse the distinct characteristics that arise when each is optimised.
-In particular, we highlight that at the critical regime thermodynamic efficiency balances the predictability gained by the system and its energy costs.
+In particular, we highlight that thermodynamic efficiency --- measuring the ratio of predictability gained by the system to its energy costs --- reaches its maximum at the critical regime.
 Finally, we propose the \textit{Principle of Super-efficiency}, suggesting that collective behaviours self-organise to the critical regime where optimal efficiency is achieved with respect to the entropy reduction relative to the thermodynamic costs.